 4. Game of Thrones

-Ireland, and especially Northern Ireland, has known a boom since the Game of Thrones television series was filmed here.
-Not only hiring many locals as extras, but to showcase and highlight its fantastic and diverse natural landscapes!
+Ireland, and especially Northern Ireland, has seen a boom since popular television series Game of Thrones was filmed here.
+The HBO show not only hired many locals as extras, but also showcased the country's fantastic and diverse natural landscapes!

-Many fans of the show have started to come to Northern Ireland to see their favourite filming locations in person.
+Many fans of the show have started to come to Northern Ireland to see their favourite filming locations first-hand.

 Discover the Mourne Mountains, which doubled as Winterfell territory.
 Then drive through the haunting Kingsroad – oops, we mean the Dark Hedges!